NATO condemns Syria over downed Turkish plane

 The unarmed plane had briefly entered Syrian airspace as it approached land after patrolling the eastern Mediterranean, Turkish Deputy Prime Minister Bulent Arinc said, but was warned by Turkish radar controllers and immediately left and turned again out to sea.

-It then made another approach to land when it was shot down 13 miles off the coast in international airspace, he said, out of the reach of Syria's anti-aircraft guns
+It then made another approach to land when it was shot down 13 miles (8 KM) off the coast in international airspace, he said, out of the reach of Syria's anti-aircraft guns

 "According to the data in our hands, it points to our plane being shot by a laser or heat-guided surface-to-air missile.
 The fact our plane was not given an early radar warning, suggests it was not a radar-guided missile," said Arinc.